MOBIEGMOBIEG

 Talk to someone you trust, like a parent, teacher, school principal, counsellor, or nurse.

 If you choose to tell, you should know that some adults are mandated to report.
-It implies they are legally required to report neglect or abuse to someone else, such as the police or child protective services.
-You can ask people if they are mandated reporters and then decide what you want to do.
+It implies they must legally report neglect or abuse to someone else, such as the police or child protective services.
+You can ask if they are mandated reporters and decide what you want to do.

 Quiz